 We don’t believe that.

-Over the past 6 years, the Match Teacher Residency has developed and refined an approach to specifically address the challenges that are unique to the rookie teacher experience.
+Since it began in 2008, the Match Teacher Residency has developed and refined an approach to specifically address the challenges that are unique to the rookie teacher experience.
 In this four-week course, we’ll explore the three ideas that we've found to contribute radically to success as a rookie teacher.

 To learn more: https://www.coursera.org/course/rookieteaching